ynput/ayon-usd/Docs/Ayon_Docs/Admin_Docs.md

 ## Configuration

-there is a list of things that you can configure in the server settings to achieve the optimal setup for your studio.
-In most cases you will probably not need to touch them tho.
+There is a list of things that you can configure in the server settings to achieve the optimal setup for your studio.
+In most cases you will probably not need to touch them though.

 #### LakeFs Config